Who are farmworkers?

 Most farmworkers do not receive commonplace benefits like sick leave, paid vacation or health insurance.
 Because many agricultural employers are exempt from unemployment taxes, numerous farmworkers are not eligible for unemployment benefits even though they perform jobs that are seasonal and intermittent.

 Despite the high level of poverty, most farmworkers do not receive any public benefits.
-In 2011-2012, only 15% of farmworkers received food stamps, 16% received WIC (a supplemental nutrition Program for Women, Infants and Children) and 34% received Medicaid.
+In 2017-2018, only 15% of farmworkers received food stamps, 11% received WIC (a supplemental nutrition Program for Women, Infants and Children) and 43% received health insurance through a government program, like Medicaid.

 Over the last few decades, increasing numbers of new migrants are arriving in the U.S. from indigenous communities in Mexico and Guatemala, Although their numbers are growing, cultural and language barriers prevent most indigenous migrants from assimilating into mainstream Latino culture, as Mixtec, Zapotec, Trique and Mayan are the primary languages spoken rather than Spanish.
 Such cultural barriers make these workers easy prey for unscrupulous employers.
 Indigenous farmworkers often work in the most labor-intensive crops, but are paid the least amount of money.
 Many are undocumented, and are more likely to accept substandard working conditions, wages, and housing conditions, rather than risk retaliation by complaining.
 Major challenges to developing outreach and educational approaches for this population are the inability to translate the spoken indigenous languages into a written format, the variety of languages/dialects spoken, the lack of service providers who speak these languages, and the distinct cultural traditions of these groups of workers.